frePPLe/frepple/contrib/django/README.txt

 - Install and configure the PostgreSQL database.
   For a quick test run, you can also use the SQLite3 database bundled with Python.

-- If you're using a database different from sqlite, install the python database access library for the database (see the django documentation for details).
+- If you're using a PostgreSQL database different from sqlite, you need to install install the psycopg2 database access library.
-    - cx_oracle for Oracle
-    - psycopg2 for PostgreSQL
-    - MySQL-python for MySQL

 - Create a database schema for frePPle.
   For the Django tests, the user should have sufficient privileges to create a